immunefi-team/Bounty_Boosts/DeGate/25886 - [SC - Insight] registerToken can be front-run causing token ca....md

 # `registerToken` can be front-run causing token can not be added to `reservedTokens` list

-Submitted on Mon Nov 20 2023 16:35:43 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 20th 2023 at 22:35:43 UTC by @yttriumzz for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25886